cjungmann/yaddemo/docs/yadbuttons.md

 ### Dialog Buttons

-- Arrayed along the bottom of the dialog
+- are arrayed along the bottom of the dialog
-- Included by default (can be added to, changed, or omitted)
+- are included by default (can be added to, changed, or omitted)
-- Terminate the dialog (can call command instead)
+- terminate the dialog (can call command instead)
-- Signal the calling function through the exit value
+- signal the calling function through the exit value

 ### Form Buttons

-- Positioned vertically in line with other form elements
+- are positioned vertically in line with other form elements
-- Must be explicitly included
+- must be explicitly included
-- Always call another function
+- always call another function
-- Never terminate the YAD dialog
+- never terminate the YAD dialog (I tried to make it do this).

 For questions not answered in this guide, refer also to [The Buttons of YAD](http://www.thelinuxrain.com/articles/the-buttons-of-yad)